 These are all grounds for a police officer to stop you and investigate that traffic offense.
 Once the officer has you stopped, they may ask you to submit to a sobriety test if there is independent suspicion of intoxication.
 However, the law is different when there are checkpoints in place.

 An officer does not need probable cause to stop you at a DUI checkpoint.
 All DUI checkpoints must meet certain requirements specific to the state where the checkpoint is conducted.
 According to the law, a checkpoint must have a warning sign placed prior to the checkpoint to make drivers aware, must be conducted in a neutral matter and there must be public notice the checkpoint is going to be setup.

 Is it Illegal to Turn Around Before a DUI Checkpoint?

 It is not illegal to turn around prior to a checkpoint.
-However, it is illegal to make an illegal turn prior to a checkpoint.
-If you turned where a “No U-Turn” sign was posted, you drove through a median, or you turned the wrong way into a turning lane, an officer can pull you over despite the fact you did not enter the checkpoint.
+The police will still be watching people approaching the checkpoint though.
+If you turn where a “No U-Turn” sign is posted, drive through a median, turn without a blinker, or turn the wrong way into a turning lane, an officer can pull you over despite the fact you did not enter the checkpoint.
 They may be forced to only pull you over for the infraction they saw, but they’re going to try and smell your breath, watch your eyes and observe other things that would indicate intoxication.

 If the driver made an illegal U-turn to get away from the checkpoint, the police officer can pull the driver over for breaking a law.
 If no laws are broken, no stops can occur.
-Avoiding a DUI checkpoint is not probable cause to pull over a vehicle.
+Avoiding a DUI checkpoint is not reasonable suspicion to pull over a vehicle.

 For example, perhaps you turned prior to a checkpoint down a side street and went around the checkpoint.
-It could be argued that you are not avoiding a stop because of driving under the influence, driving on a suspended license, or even driving with illegal items in your car.
+It could be argued that you are not avoiding a stop because of Driving Under the Influence, driving on a suspended license, or even driving with illegal items in your car.
 Perhaps you always take that side street detour home because it’s faster than the route where the checkpoint was located.
 Perhaps you try to avoid major intersections at all costs.
 It’s also possible, and perfectly legal that you are simply trying to avoid the checkpoint within your rights.
 You have grounds to argue your turn even when it appears suspicious.